-- (1) All variable rate debt, unless subject to an interest rate swap agreement, is shown at an assumed rate of 4.0% plus the fixed spread.
+(1) All variable rate debt, unless subject to an interest rate swap agreement, is shown at an assumed rate of 4.0% plus the fixed spread.
 All variable rate debt which is swapped to a fixed rate is shown at the fixed swap rate.
-As only a portion of principal on the 2013B, 2018A-1, 2018B Tumpike Revenue Bonds (SIFMA Index Notes) and Second Series of 2019 are swapped, the interest rate is a calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds. - (2) Interest reflects anticipated receipt of federal subsidy with respect to Build America Bonds, subject to applying the 5.9% reduction from federal fiscal year 2020 through federal fiscal year 2024.
-For information regarding the effects of sequestration on the federal subsidy payable with respect to the Commission's outstanding Build America Bonds, see "CURRENT RISK FACTORS Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration" in this Official Statement. - (3) Does not reflect any future refunding of 2013B, 2014B-1, 2018B-1, 2018B Tumpike Revenue Bonds (SIFMA Index Notes) or Second Series of 2019 Bonds prior to their respective maturity dates.
+As only a portion of principal on the 2013B, 2018A-1, 2018B Turnpike Revenue Bonds (SIFMA Index Notes) and Second Series of 2019 are swapped, the interest rate is a calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds.

+(2) Interest reflects anticipated receipt of federal subsidy with respect to Build America Bonds, subject to applying the 5.9% reduction from federal fiscal year 2020 through federal fiscal year 2024.
+For information regarding the effects of sequestration on the federal subsidy payable with respect to the Commission's outstanding Build America Bonds, see "CURRENT RISK FACTORS - Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration" in this Official Statement.

+(3) Does not reflect any future refunding of 2013B, 2014B-1, 2018A-1, 2018B Tumpike Revenue Bonds (SIFMA Index Notes) or Second Series of 2019 Bonds prior to their respective maturity dates.
 For the purposes of this table, the Second Series of 2019 Bonds are shown maturing at the term of the associated Letter of Credit.
 The Commission expects that it will refund such bonds prior to maturity subject to market conditions at the time.
-See APPENDIX A "THE PENNSYLVANIA TURNPIKE COMMISSION CERTAIN FINANCIAL INFORMATION Future Financing Considerations." - (4) Interest net of capitalized interest; does not reflect any expected earnings credited against debt service. - (5) Totals may not add due to rounding. - (6) Interest amounts are inclusive of compounded interest on the Convertible Capital Appreciation Bonds and Capital Appreciation Bonds. - (7) All fixed rate debt, unless subject to an interest rate swap agreement, is shown at the actual interest rate.
-All fixed rate debt which is swapped to a floating rate is shown at an assumed rate of 4.0% plus the fixed spread. - (8) Includes six tranches of EB-5 Loans (3 tranches issued on March 18, 2016, the fourth tranche issued on May 11, 2016, the fifth tranche issued on February 21, 2018, and the sixth tranche issued on November 13, 2018).
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Future Financing Considerations."

+(4) Interest net of capitalized interest; does not reflect any expected earnings credited against debt service.

+(5) Totals may not add due to rounding.

+(6) Interest amounts are inclusive of compounded interest on the Convertible Capital Appreciation Bonds and Capital Appreciation Bonds.

+(7) All fixed rate debt, unless subject to an interest rate swap agreement, is shown at the actual interest rate.
+All fixed rate debt which is swapped to a floating rate is shown at an assumed rate of 4.0% plus the fixed spread.

+(8) Includes eight tranches of EB-5 Loans (3 tranches issued on March 18, 2016, the fourth tranche issued on May 11, 2016, the fifth tranche issued on February 21, 2018, the sixth tranche issued on November 13, 2018, the seventh tranche issued on November 6, 2019, and the eighth tranche issued on January 22, 2020).
 First five years of debt service is interest only.
-Thereafter, assumes 30 year level debt service takeout with Tumpike Revenue Bonds.
-This does not include the seventh EB-5 tranche which the Commission expects to close on November 6, 2019. - (9) This reflects all debt service due in Fiscal Year 2020, including those payments made on June 1, 2019. - (10) This reflects the refunding of the bonds to be refunded with the proceeds of the 2019 First Series Subordinate Revenue Bonds and the issuance of the 2019 First Series Subordinate Revenue Bonds.
+Thereafter, assumes 30 year level debt service takeout with Turnpike Revenue Bonds.

+(9) All Fiscal Year 2020 Debt Service has been paid.

+(10) This reflects the refunding of the bonds to be refunded with the proceeds of the 2020 First Series Subordinate Revenue Bonds and the issuance of the 2020 First Series Subordinate Revenue Bonds.